 To check how your students are feeling on the day.
-This is particularly important during a pandemic, but is a good way to start any class, in person or online, and can be as fast or as slow as you are comfortable.
+This is a good way to start any class, in person or online, and can be as fast or as slow as you are comfortable.

 Beginning of every synchronous meeting.